catlee/aosa-volume2/raw/mailman/mailman.rst

-Another problem was that each ``config.pck`` file lived in a directory named after the mailing list, but Mailman was originally designed without consideration of virtual domains.
+Another problem was that each ``config.pck`` file lived in a directory named after the mailing list, but Mailman was originally designed without consideration for virtual domains.
 This lead to a very unfortunate problem where two mailing lists could not have the same name in different domains.
 For example, if you owned both the ``example.com`` and ``example.org`` domains, and you wanted them to act independently and allow for a different